 'A wonderful book about wonderful books and mothers and sons and the enduring braid between them.' - Mitch Albom, author of Tuesdays With Morrie'a true meditation on what books can do.' - Edmund de Waal, author of The Hare with Amber EyesMary Anne Schwalbe is waiting for her chemotherapy treatments when Will casually asks her what she's reading.
 The conversation they have grows into tradition: soon they are reading the same books so they can have something to talk about in the hospital waiting room.
-Their choices range from classic (Howards End) to popular (The Girl with the Dragon Tattoo), from fantastic (The Hobbit) to spiritual (Jon Kabat-Zinn), with many in between.
+Their choices range from classic (Howards End) to popular (The Girl with the Dragon Tattoo), from fantastic (The Hobbit) to spiritual (Jon Kabat-Zinn), with many more in between.
 We hear their passion for reading and their love for each other in their intimate and searching discussions.
-A profoundly moving testament to the power of love between a child and parent, and the power of reading in our lives.
+The End of Your Life Book Club is a profoundly moving testament to the unconditional love between a child and parent, and the power of reading in our lives.

 Elixir (A Covenant Novella)

 Aiden St. Delphi will do anything to save Alex.Even if it means doing the one thing he will never forgive himself for.Even if it means making war against the gods.The incredible must-read novella told from Aiden's perspective, picking up where the nail-biting ending of DEITY left off...

 The Elephant to Hollywood